 Capital Investment Plan (CIP)

-The MBTA Capital Investment Plan (CIP) is a rolling five-year investment program to improve and modernize assets, meet strategic priorities and performance goals, and expand service.
-The annually updated CIP includes over 500 capital projects working to improve reliability, safety, and accessibility for riders.
+The MBTA Capital Investment Plan (CIP) is a short-term, financially constrained investment program that funds the planning, construction, and capital maintenance of assets across the MBTA.
+It is a rolling five-year plan, updated annually in coordination with MassDOT and the Boston Region Metropolitan Planning Organization.
+It includes over 600 unique capital projects aiming to maintain and modernize assets, expand service, and meet strategic priorities and performance goals.
 More information on the current CIP and historical updates by fiscal year can be found on the MBTA website.

 CIP spend largely funds projects in two broad categories: projects focused on reliability and modernization, and projects focused on expansion of the MBTA system or MBTA service.
 Major capital projects currently include the Green Line Extension, the Red Line Transformation and Orange Line Transformation programs, South Coast Rail, and Fare Transformation.
-Total spend in FY22 decreased by $320 million over FY21, with a total of $1.61 billion spent on capital improvement projects.
-Of the total, $1.11 billion was spent on reliability and modernization projects, with $493 million spent on expansion.
-Total capital spent was 61 percent of the FY22 programmed amount.
+Total spend in FY23 increased by $248 million over FY22 to $1.85 billion, a 15.4% increase.
+Of the total, $1.53 billion was spent on reliability and modernization projects, an increase of 37.5% compared to FY22, and the remaining $324.8 million spent on expansion, a reduction of 34.1% from FY22.
+Total capital spent was 93% of the FY23 programmed amount, compared to 61% in FY22.

 Projects Completed On/Under Budget

 This measure tracks the percent of capital projects completed on or under budget.
-In FY22, 100 percent of all construction contracts were completed on or under their approved budget, an increase from 94 percent over FY21.
-Cost increases occur for a variety of reasons, including unforeseen conditions, errors or omissions in design, and scope added to projects when determined to be advantageous.
+In FY23, 20 percent of all construction contracts were completed on or under their approved budget, a reduction from 100 percent in FY22.
+Cost increases occur for a variety of reasons, including unforeseen conditions, scope added to projects when determined to be advantageous, scope change and increase cost as a project was requested to be accelerated, and extended overhead caused by changes in the project.
 The MBTA’s Capital Programs departments closely track cost performance on projects and are implementing an electronic project management system to improve efficiencies and transparency.
 Capital Programs maintains a Lessons Learned database and conducts risk workshops prior to bid as cost control measures.
 The MBTA is also investing in the Capital Programs QA/QC program to improve design quality.

 Projects Completed On/Under Time

 This measure tracks the percent of capital projects that were completed on or under their approved contract duration.
-In FY22, 75 percent of completed construction contracts were finished by their approved delivery date, an increase from 57 percent in FY21.
-25 percent of projects were completed within 120 days over their approved duration.
-Projects are delayed for many reasons, but delays are largely caused by unanticipated field conditions and scope added to projects when determined to be advantageous.
+In FY23, 40 percent of completed construction contracts were finished by their approved delivery date, a reduction from 75 percent in FY22.
+All of the projects that were completed on time were completed within 120 days over their approved duration.
+Projects are delayed for many reasons, but delays are largely caused by unanticipated field conditions, projects being extended to accommodate issues such as the current track problems, and scope added to projects when determined to be advantageous.
 To reduce delays, the MBTA identifies and accounts for construction risks early in the development of contract duration, exploring opportunities to complete enabling or early works ahead of construction projects, and working with design and contracting partners to improve the overall timeliness of the capital program.
 The MBTA is also implementing a program of exclusive construction access to track and station infrastructure intended to decrease the cost and duration of its construction projects.

 Average Elapsed Time Between Advertising and Notice to Proceed (NTP)

-When the MBTA advertised a contract to advance a capital project in FY22, it selected a contractor and approved work to begin within 113 days on average, a decrease of 13 days compared to FY21 and longer than the target of 90 days.
-The MBTA is working with the engineering community to ensure better quality of its bidding documents and contractors, to maintain bid schedules and reduce procurement timelines.
+In in FY23, the MBTA selected a contractor and approved work to begin within 126 days of a contract being advertised, on average.
+This is an increase of 13 days compared to FY22, but is within the target of 120 – 130 days.
+This target has changed starting in FY23 (previously 90 days) to better reflect current work: as projects become more complex, the bidding process becomes longer, and the typical bidding duration of 30 days no longer works.
+The bidding process is expected to last anywhere between 29 to 71 days, and the target timeline update was to reflect this change.
+The MBTA is working with the engineering community to ensure better quality of its bidding documents and more accurate construction estimates, and with contractors to maintain bid schedules and reduce procurement timelines.
 In addition, the MBTA is streamlining internal processes and procedures to ensure timelier processing of documentation for contract execution of its Capital Projects.